yunkyunp/Final-Project---Spring-2018/README.md

 1. Trim bases on both ends and Pre-alignment QA/QC.
 2. Align reads and Post-alignment QA/QC: used default settings and used Bowtie2 and aligned to hg19 (human genome)

-Output from Partek Flow: `FILE NAMES AND LOCATIONS`
+Output from Partek Flow: `TBCBL-RTAdox-H3K27Ac_S1_L001_R1_001.bam`

+Due to the sequencing platform that we used (NextSeq), each sample is divided into 4 different bam files.
+They will be combined into one in the next step.

 ### Creating a "Tag Directory" (HOMER)
 Tag directory is  platform independent sequence alignment representing the experiment, analogous to loading the data into a database.
 It is essentially a directory on your computer that contains several files describing your experiment.